Online local directory listings help your customers find you

 What’s a directory listing?

-A directory listing is a local business listing that includes your name, address, website, Facebook link, opening hours, logo, photos, email and phone number, along with information about your business offerings.
+A directory listing is a local business listing that includes your name, address, website, social media links, opening hours, logo, photos, email and phone number, along with information about your business offerings and services.

 How to get listed

 Firstly, you need a list of reliable, localised directories that aren’t too spammy.
-Then you need to follow these steps, because you CANNOT simply copy paste the same information into each directory; the information should, as much as possible, be unique for each listing.
-Google frowns very heavily upon identical copy being used.
+Then you need to follow these steps because you can’t simply copy and paste the same information into each directory; the information should be unique for each listing.
+Google frowns upon identical text being used in directories or anything online for that matter.

 The following guide will help you get it right…